Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 - Professional resume enlisting the work experience or training relevant to the graduate degree program.

-Master of Mechanical Engineering in UK: Scholarships
+Master of Mechanical Engineering in the UK: Scholarships

 Some of the Scholarships for Masters in Mechanical Engineering available at the universities in UK are: